danielpartida/rekt-analysis/README.md

 # rekt-analysis
 Analysis of Rekt Database from DeFi Yield App

 The Streamlit app can be found under this [link](www.google.com) Pending deployment!!!
+The application takes approx 30 seconds to pull the data from the DeFiYield App and render the key insights

 This repository contains the analysis the major web3 rekts.
 The code is implemented under the src/ directory.
 Under the src/ directory, a Streamlit dashboard is implemented at src/app to visualize key insights.